 Projects are expected to be community-driven, with the research outcomes primarily benefiting the community organization.

 Award amount: $2,500.
-Matching contributions of up to $2,500 in cash or in-kind is required from the community organization.
+Matching contributions of up to $2,500 in cash or in-kind support is required from the community organization.
 A minimum of 10 awards are available per year.